deadhedd/obsidian-note-engine/contract.md

 `job-wrap.sh` MUST behave as a transparent execution harness unless the wrapper itself fails.

-Exit Status Propagation
+**Exit Status Propagation**

-    •If the wrapper successfully starts and executes the leaf script to completion, the wrapper MUST exit with the leaf script’s exit status.
+* If the wrapper successfully starts and executes the leaf script to completion, the wrapper MUST exit with the leaf script’s exit status.
-    •If the leaf exits 0, the wrapper exits 0.
+* If the leaf exits `0`, the wrapper exits `0`.
-    •If the leaf exits non-zero, the wrapper exits the same non-zero code.
+* If the leaf exits non-zero, the wrapper exits the same non-zero code.

 This ensures that cron, calling scripts, and status-report tooling can treat the wrapper as transparent for leaf success or failure when the wrapper is healthy.

-Wrapper Failure Override
+**Wrapper Failure Override**

-    •If the wrapper fails before executing the leaf script, the wrapper MUST exit non-zero with a wrapper-defined failure code.
+* If the wrapper fails before executing the leaf script, the wrapper MUST exit non-zero with a wrapper-defined failure code.
-    •If the wrapper fails after executing the leaf script in a way that prevents reliable observability or publication of the run (e.g., required logs, markers, or vault commit cannot be produced), the wrapper MUST exit non-zero with a wrapper-defined failure code, even if the leaf script exited 0.
+* If the wrapper fails after executing the leaf script in a way that prevents reliable observability or publication of the run (e.g., required logs, markers, or vault commit cannot be produced), the wrapper MUST exit non-zero with a wrapper-defined failure code, even if the leaf script exited `0`.

 In such cases, the wrapper’s failure is considered authoritative, as the run is effectively lost or unverifiable.

-Failure Classification
+**Failure Classification**

 Wrapper failures MUST be classified as either:

-    •Hard failures — failures that prevent reliable execution, observability, or publication of results; these override the leaf exit status.
+* Hard failures — failures that prevent reliable execution, observability, or publication of results; these override the leaf exit status.
-    •Soft failures — ancillary or telemetry-related failures that do not prevent observability; these MUST be logged and reported but MUST NOT affect the wrapper’s exit status.
+* Soft failures — ancillary or telemetry-related failures that do not prevent observability; these MUST be logged and reported but MUST NOT affect the wrapper’s exit status.

-Exit Code Assignment (Deferred)
+**Exit Code Assignment (Deferred)**

-    •Specific numeric exit codes for wrapper-defined failures are intentionally not fixed in this section.
+* Specific numeric exit codes for wrapper-defined failures are intentionally not fixed in this section.
-    •Wrapper failure codes MUST be:
+* Wrapper failure codes MUST be:
-    •non-zero
+  * non-zero
-    •deterministic
+  * deterministic
-    •documented
+  * documented
-    •stable once defined
+  * stable once defined

 Assignment and reservation of specific wrapper exit codes will be specified in a future contract revision.